-Figure 8-23 Generalized Decision Feedback Equalization Coefficients
+Figure 6-23.
+Generalized Decision Feedback Equalization Coefficients

-The number of taps per modulation interval T MUST be either 1, 2, or 4.
-The main tap location refers to the position of the zero delay tap, between 1 and N. For a T-spaced equalizer, the number of taps per modulation interval field MUST be set to "1".
+The number of forward taps per symbol MUST be either 1, 2, or 4.
+The main tap location refers to the position of the zero delay tap, between 1 and N. For a symbol-spaced equalizer, the number of forward taps per symbol field MUST be set to "1".
+The number of reverse taps (M) field MUST be set to "0" for a linear equalizer.
 The total number of taps MAY range up to 64.
 Each tap consists of a real and imaginary coefficient entry in the table.

-If more than 255 bytes are needed to represent equalization information, then several type 4 or 9 elements MAY be used.
-Data MUST be treated as if byte-concatenated, that is, the first byte after the length field of the second type 4 or 9 element is treated as if it immediately followed the last byte of the first type 4 or 9 element.
+If more than 255 bytes are needed to represent equalization information, then several type-4 elements MAY be used.
+Data MUST be treated as if byte-concatenated, that is, the first byte after the length field of the second type-4 element is treated as if it immediately followed the last byte of the first type-4 element.